aeri/Florae/README.md

 For this case a background activity is launched with a user-configurable frequency to analyze the plant database and check if any of them require attention and issue the corresponding notification.

 If your device is among those affected and notifications are not displayed, please consult: [Don't kill my app!](https://dontkillmyapp.com/)

+### Languages

+Florae is currently translated into the following languages: `English`, `Español`

+If you wish to contribute to Florae by adding a new language, just include the translation file in `lib/l10n`.
+I will be happy to accept your pull request.

 ## License